 Downed power line causes outage in downtown Homer

-Shelley said the outage happened when an HEA flatbed truck with an all-terrain boom-crane vehicle on top driving south on Heath Street snagged a low hanging telephone line near the entrance to the Kachemak Bay Campus.
-The HEA equipment yard is off Heath Street.
-The truck pulled the line and caused one utility pole to snap and another pole to lean down.
-The truck stopped near Bonanza Avenue, dragging cables and part of a utility pole.
-A power line then fell across Heath Street near the college.
+Shelley said the outage happened when an HEA flatbed truck with an all-terrain boom-crane vehicle on top turned out of the HEA yard on Heath Street and somehow snagged a low hanging telephone line.
+That caused one pole to snap and another pole to lean down.
+A power line then fell across Heath Street near the Kachemak Bay Campus.
 No one was injured in the incident, Shelley said.

 “It was a loud boom,” said KBC director Carol Swartz. “… I thought the building had been hit.”